 PC is king of the hill right now with 44,5 per cent share of the market with PlayStation 4 coming in the second place at 39,5 per cent.
 Xbox One is trucking on with 15,5 per cent and all the numbers are rounded up, which is why the sum is 99,5 per cent rather than 100.

 This was not the case initially since PlayStation 4 had the lead with 48 per cent of the total sales and PC overtook Sony's platform in 2016, probably as a result of sales kicking in, since they are much more frequent on PC than on consoles.

 Another possibility is that the PC gaming market expanded recently, cutting into the consoles' slice of pie.
 This was verified by Capcom who were surprised by the sales of their recent titles on the platform, finally acknowledging it as an important one and not a runner up for the consoles.

-The report also came at an inopportune time for THQ Nordic who tried to paint Metro Exodus as a primarily console game because it didn't sell very well on PC.
+The also came at an inopportune time for THQ Nordic who tried to paint Metro Exodus as a primarily console game because it didn't sell very well on PC.
 Unlike Metro Exodus, The Witcher 3 was never exclusive to any storefront even though CD Projekt own both GOG and the developer studio CD Projekt Red.

 CD Projekt Red

 Another indicator that CD Projekt Red may find a pile of success on PC is that their YouTube videos for Cyberpunk 2077 have been viewed roughly seven times more than those for The Witcher 3.
 Who would have thought, it seems like it's worth garnering goodwill with the player base.